-- A SWMP will be completed by the Designer as required. - Good materials management methods (e.g., 'just-in-time' delivery) will be implemented wherever possible. - The Contractor will comply with all 'Duty of Care' requirements, ensuring that any surplus materials or waste are stored, transported, treated, used, and disposed of safely without endangering human health or harming the environment.
-Waste transfer notes and/or waste exemption certificates (if required) will also be completed and retained. - The Contractor is responsible for the reuse / disposal of non-hazardous road planings, and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/2010719), the rules of which will be complied with. - Designated areas will be identified within which all materials and personnel, including construction compounds, where necessary, will be contained to limit environmental disturbance during construction works.
+- The Contractor will comply with all 'Duty of Care' requirements, ensuring that any surplus materials or waste are stored, transported, treated, used, and disposed of safely without endangering human health or harming the environment.
+Waste transfer notes and/or waste exemption certificates will also be completed and retained. - The Contractor is responsible for the reuse / disposal of non-hazardous road planings, and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/20111007), the rules of which will be complied with. - Designated areas will be identified within which all materials and personnel, including construction compounds, where necessary, will be contained to limit environmental disturbance during construction works.
 This will include a designated area (if required) for segregation and reuse of waste materials. - The selection of areas for materials stockpiling will avoid sensitive locations such as road drainage.
 Stockpiled materials with leachate potential, for example, will be stored away from road drainage to prevent cross-contamination with other materials, wastes, or groundwater. - Materials will be stored with the appropriate security to prevent loss, theft, or vandalism. - All temporary road signs and traffic cones will be removed from site on completion of works. - Wastewater from welfare facilities (if required) will be subject to effluent treatment followed by tanker removal. - If hazardous substances are used onsite, each substance will be subject to assessment under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.
-Hazardous substances will also be clearly labelled, and disposed of, in line with their relevant waste regulations.
+Hazardous substances will also be clearly labelled, and disposed of, in line with relevant waste regulations.
 Special waste will also not be mixed with general waste and/or other recyclables.